 Having a healthy microbiome is of fundamental importance to our health and well being.

 So how can craniosacral therapy help?

-It may not be immediately obvious why craniosacral therapy can support a person’s gut and microbiome health.
-The very name craniosacral therapy means it is associated with the head and sacrum.
-It is a bit of a misnomer really.
-But it is an evolving discipline, originating from osteopathy, and as it evolves further it is much concerned with gut health and supporting the person’s parasympathetic responses.
-For anyone who has received a treatment they will know it is very much a whole body therapy where a practitioner helps to calm a person’s nervous system through gentle respectful negotiated contact.
+For anyone who has received treatment with CST they will know it is very much a whole body therapy where a practitioner helps to calm a person’s nervous system through gentle respectful negotiated contact.
 In this context, our working on the Vagus nerve, the 10th cranial nerve, is often part of the treatment process – whatever the reasons for coming to therapy.
 This nerve, which involves two distinct branches, is so fundamental to our functioning, travelling all over our digestive system and also going to the heart and the ‘social engagement system’, the organs of sense and communication.
 This nerve has so many receptor cells it is no wonder the gut is called ‘the second brain’.
 It controls the parasympathetic response, which puts a person into ‘rest and digest’ mode, moving them out of stress and any inflammatory responses are calmed.